 #Step 1: Force-Stop and Reopen Messenger

 Go to Settings > Apps > Messenger > Force Stop, then reopen the app.
-On Samsung Galaxy phones running One UI 6, the exact path is Settings > Apps > Messenger, then tap Force stop.
+On Samsung Galaxy phones running One UI 6, the path is Settings > Apps > Messenger, then tap Force stop.
 The whole process takes under 10 seconds.

 #Step 2: Clear the Messenger Cache

-If clearing the cache doesn’t help, tap Clear Data next.
-You’ll need to sign back in.
+If clearing the cache alone doesn’t help, tap Clear Data next.
+You’ll be signed out, but your chat history syncs back from Meta’s servers the moment you log in again.

 #Step 3: Check Your Internet Connection